sez11a/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/03-SSO/14-cors.md

 ![Figure 2: There's a separate system settings category for CORS web contexts.](./images/CORS-jax-rs.png)

-**Dynamic Web Context OSGi Filter:** Define an LDAP-style [filter](https://osgi.org/specification/osgi.cmpn/7.0.0/service.http.whiteboard.html) to define which JAX-RS whiteboard applications the CORS headers in this entry apply to.
+**Dynamic Web Context OSGi Filter:** Define an LDAP-style [filter](https://osgi.org/specification/osgi.cmpn/7.0.0/service.http.whiteboard.html) to define which JAX-RS whiteboard applications apply to the CORS headers in this entry.
 This is the default filter:

 ```properties
 (&(!(liferay.cors=false))(osgi.jaxrs.name=*))